Gluesticks Blog

 quilted christmas stocking without cuff sewn on

-• Place outer stocking pieces together with right sides together.
-Sew around the edges of the quilted fabric, leaving top open.
+• Place outer stocking pieces together with the right sides together.
+Sew around the edges of the quilted fabric, leaving the top open.
+Clip the curves close to the hem.
 Turn right side out. (see photo above)

-• Place lining pieces together with right sides of the fabric facing each other.
-Sew around the edges, leaving top open.
+• Place lining pieces together with the right sides of the fabric facing each other.
+Sew around the edges, leaving the top open.
 Leave the lining inside out.

 lining inside stocking

-• Fold loop (stocking hanger) piece in half (1″ wide) with the wrong side of the fabric facing out.
+• Fold the hanging loop (stocking hanger) piece in half (1″ wide) with the wrong side of the fabric facing out.
 Stitch the side seam.
 Turn right side out.
 Iron flat.

 adding loop to christmas stocking